-I am just going to admit it to you youngins; The Marx Brothers are a major thing for me.
+I am just going to admit it to you baby queers; The Marx Brothers have long been a major thing for me.
 I have played one of them in two different stage productions.
 I have seen all their films, 13 with the brothers and 13 with Groucho Marx on his own.
 I have three volumes of memoirs by Groucho, plus Harpo Speaks (1963), a most delightful autobiography.

-So, considering Margaret Dumont, I realize that we think of The Marx Brothers as Groucho, Harpo, Chico, and Zeppo.
+So, considering Margaret Dumont (1882- 1965), I realize that most film fans think of The Marx Brothers as Groucho, Harpo, Chico, and Zeppo.
 I offer Zeppo as being sort of dispensable, something he proved when he stopped appearing in Marx Brothers films altogether and it didn’t matter.
-Yet, there is a fifth Marx Brother, one more consequential than Zeppo.
+Yet, there is a fifth Marx Brother, one even more consequential than Zeppo.
 And I don’t mean Gummo.

 Margaret Dumont was a crucial part of most classic Marx Brothers films.
 She appeared in The Cocoanuts (1929), Animal Crackers (1930), Duck Soup (1933), A Night At The Opera (1935), A Day At The Races (1937), At The Circus (1939), and The Big Store (1941).
 She was in more Marx Brothers films than Zeppo.

 Dumont played a very specific, specialized role: Groucho’s straight man.
 Tall, regal, and aristocratic, nearly cartoonish, Dumont offered Groucho a figure from high society for him to romance for her money.
 Groucho’s affronts to her characters are one thing; his frequently cruel jokes regarding her age and physical characteristics would never go over today:

 “I can see you right now in the kitchen, bending over a hot stove.
 But I can’t see the stove!”